BounceSecurity/www/index.md

 hero_link_colour: is-dark
 hero_link_size: is-medium
 services_head: Value-Driven Product Security services
-services_body: How can we add value to your product security processes?
+services_body: How can we add value to your product and application security processes?
 training_head: Product Security Training
 training_body: How can we help you level up your skills?
 team_head: Our Team